-- (b) A well exempted under Subsections (a)(2), (3), and (4) above loses its exemption and must be permitted and comply with all the District's rules in order to be operated if: - (1) the groundwater withdrawals that were exempted under Subsection (a)(2) are no longer used solely to supply water for a rig that is actively engaged in drilling or exploration operations for an oil or gas well permitted by the Railroad Commission of Texas; - (2) the groundwater withdrawals that were exempted under Subsection (a)(3) are no longer necessary for mining activities or are greater than the amount necessary for mining activities specified in the permit issued by the Railroad Commission of Texas under Chapter 134, Texas Natural Resources Code; or - (3) the groundwater withdrawals that were exempted under Subsection (a)(4) are no longer used solely to supply water for secondary or enhanced oil recovery pursuant to the terms of the permit issued by the Railroad Commission of Texas. - (c) A water well exempted under Section (a) above shall: - (1) be pre-registered and registered in accordance with rules promulgated by the District; and - (2) be equipped and maintained so as to conform to the District's rules requiring installation of casing, pipe, and fittings to prevent the escape of groundwater from a groundwater reservoir to any reservoir not containing groundwater and to prevent the pollution of harmful alteration of the character of the water in any groundwater reservoir. - (d) Monitoring wells - (e) Leachate wells - (f) Dewatering wells - (g) Registered wells observe exemptions that were in place at the time of filing the registration. - (h) A well exempt under this section will lose its exempt status if the well is subsequently used for a purpose or in a manner that is not exempt.
+- (2) the groundwater withdrawals that were exempted under Subsection (a)(3) are no longer necessary for mining activities or are greater than the amount necessary for mining activities specified in the permit issued by the Railroad Commission of Texas under Chapter 134, Texas Natural Resources Code; - (3) the groundwater withdrawals that were exempted under Subsection (a)(4) are no longer used solely to supply water for secondary or enhanced oil recovery pursuant to the terms of the permit issued by the Railroad Commission of Texas; or - (4) the groundwater withdrawals that were exempted under Subsection (a)(5) exceed the amount specified in the permit issued by TCEQ. - (c) A water well exempted under Section (a) above shall: - (1) be pre-registered and registered in accordance with rules promulgated by the District; and - (2) be equipped and maintained so as to conform to the District's rules requiring installation of casing, pipe, and fittings to prevent the escape of groundwater from a groundwater reservoir to any reservoir not containing groundwater and to prevent the pollution of harmful alteration of the character of the water in any groundwater reservoir. - (d) Registered wells observe exemptions that were in place at the time of filing the registration. - (e) A well exempt under this section will lose its exempt status if the well is subsequently used for a purpose or in a manner that is not exempt.